Ethan Couch: Release

 Couch was released from jail on April 2, 2018.
 Upon his release, he was required to wear an ankle monitor and an alcohol detection patch and to submit to drug testing and conform to a 9 p.m. curfew.
-He is permitted to drive and has a video-equipped interlock ignition device installed in his vehicle, which will prevent him from starting his car without passing a breathalyzer test, according to Mike Simonds of the Tarrant County Sheriff's Office.
+He is permitted to drive and has a video-equipped ignition interlock device installed in his vehicle, which will prevent him from starting his car without passing a breathalyzer test, according to Mike Simonds of the Tarrant County Sheriff's Office.

 The non-profit organization Mothers Against Drunk Drivers (MADD) criticized Couch's release as a "grave injustice", vowing to keep a close eye on his case:

 On March 18, 2019, a Tarrant County judge allowed Couch to remove the GPS ankle monitor, but the other conditions of his probation were not lifted.
 The Tarrant County District Attorney's Office said they were not notified about the decision.
-Couch was re-arrested on January 2, 2020, accused of violating his probation.
-Couch was booked into the Tarrant County Jail.
+Couch was re-arrested on January 2, 2020, accused of violating his probation, and was booked into the Tarrant County Jail.
 According to court documents Couch tested positive for THC in a mandatory drug screening that was part of his probation.
 Couch was released one day later, on January 3, 2020, because authorities could not determine if the positive test result for THC came from illegal marijuana or CBD oil.